Linda McEvoy, PhD was recently featured in article discussing the role of hearing aids in delaying dementia and depression in elders. Read more.

 Dr. Shahtaji practices both family and sports medicine in addition to teaching fellows, residents and medical students.
 He has served as a team doctor for the US Soccer Federation, and most recently with the US Women’s National Team during their World Cup Championship.
 He also practices as a team physician with UCSD, USD and Hoover High School.
 With this award, Dr. Shahtaji will channel his experience into clinical research as it relates to sports concussions, and also to promote community outreach for concussion awareness, diagnosis, and management.

-Camille Nebeker, EdD, MS, UC San Diego Launches CORE Project to Foster Ethical Research Using Personal Health Data.
+Camille Nebeker, EdD, UC San Diego Launches CORE Project to Foster Ethical Research Using Personal Health Data.

 Kevin Patrick, MD, MS, Professor of FMPH, and Job Godino, PhD a Post-doc in Dr. Patrick's group will be part of a new $150 million, 5-year initiative funded by the NIH, and led by other UCSD researchers to explore both favorable and deleterious influences on adolescent brain development.
 Dr. Patrick will chair a national committee of experts in social, behavioral and environmental health who will deploy existing and new mobile and social-media based measurement tools.
 Dr. Godino will work with this committee on state-of-the-art validation methods for these tools.